 - Unlabeled food.
 Anything that’s missing a wrapper or label will often not be accepted.

 - Glass jars.
 Food that comes in glass jars like pasta sauce or pickles may not be accepted because they could break in transit.
 It’s best to check with your local food bank to be sure before you donate food stored in glass.

 - Homemade goods.
 It’s always a nice gesture, but homemade foods shouldn’t be donated to food banks, nor will they likely be accepted.
 Pre-packaged foods are your best bet when donating.

 How Foresters can help

-Community Volunteer grants offer up to $2,000 and are a great way to organize larger donation activities like assembling donation care packages or running your own food drive.
+Community Volunteer grants offer up to £2,000 and are a great way to organise larger donation activities like assembling donation care packages.

 You can access these amazingly helpful benefits and so much more by heading over to MyForesters.com now.